sablemadison/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned Express uses middleware that can be used to get and alter the request and response objects.

+I learned Express has a routing system and it is better than the rooting mechanism in Node.js because it is more efficient.

 - [ ] Describe Middleware?

+Middleware are functions you can use to add extra functionality to Express.
+They have access to req and res objects and they are carried out in order.

 - [ ] Describe a Resource?

+A resource is the content or data that the server provides to the client.

 - [ ] What can the API return to help clients know if a request was successful?

+A status code and a message describing the request's outcome.

 - [ ] How can we partition our application into sub-applications?

+We can use organize endpoints and middleware into individual routers so that only the functions relevant to each resource are in each file.

 ## Minimum Viable Product